kawansoft/aceql-http/aceql-http-1.0-user-guide-api.md

 The Server operation is described in [Server Installation and Configuration Guide](https://www.aceql.com/DocDownload?doc=aceql-http1.0-user-guide-server.pdf&version=1.0).

 This document describes all AceQL URLs to use in your HTTP calls.
-It also contains easy to copy & paste examples in cURL.
+It also contains easy to copy and paste examples in cURL.

 ## Java, C# and Python SDK